Need to know how to get outdoor cats to get along with kittens?

 If your older cat is upset by your new indoor kitten, you might take the kitten outside in their carrier.
 Then let your outdoor cat approach to sniff the kitten.

-If the kitten upsetting your cat is an outdoor one, make sure that it has separate food/water bowls, beds, and toys.
+If the kitten upsetting your cat is an outdoor one, make sure that it has separate food and water bowls, beds, and toys.

-Cats are protective of their belonging and become territorial and aggressive, especially around food.
+Cats are protective of their belongings and become territorial and aggressive, especially around food.

 If the kitten is inside, you might consider keeping the little one in a room where the outdoor cat doesn’t have access.